 I was never really good at foreign languages.
 They always seemed so… different.
 Which I realize is the point to learning them.
 But there is a vast difference between being able to understand a few key words or phrases, being able to speak or write less than half of them, and being able to do something other than saying you don’t speak the language, ask where there’s a restaurant (or bar), ordering something, realizing you need to get to a bathroom FAST, and then asking where a hospital might be, because there was definitely blood.

 My son and daughter seem to be much better at stuff like this than I am (I mean foreign languages; not bleeding from digestive trauma).
 I think that my wife is generally better than me at languages as well.
-Which is good; they all like to travel, and being that they enjoy traveling, the are likely that they’ll be fine.
+Which is good; they all like to travel, and being that they enjoy traveling, things are likely that they’ll be fine.
 I, however, am not much for leaving my hometown (except, maybe sometimes if it involves trains).
-Statically, I will be the one in a position to require new kidneys, and perhaps to cause the declaration of a travel ban against citizens of the United States of America.
+Statistically, I will be the one in a position to require new kidneys, and perhaps to cause the declaration of a travel ban against citizens of the United States of America.
 It’ll be entirely an accident, I won’t be trying to anger anyone.
 I’ll intend to say “I really like your family’s tacos”, but it will likely translate into “I wish to fondle your wife’s taco”.
 You might see a problem with that statement; if not, do not attempt to complement anyone on sausage, either.